Aalesund-Techschool/shell-scripting/exercises/exercise-2.md

 $
 ```

-Note that assiging a value to a variable will not generate any output.
+Note that assigning a value to a variable will not generate any output.

 :pencil2: To show the value of a variable, you can use the `echo`-command.
 References to variables need a `$` prefix: